jlor/home-network/openshift/README.md

 - 4 CPU cores (20 pods/core)
 - Using AWS Route53, with the domain setup already

+The script will install logging if the system has > 8Gb memory and metrics if the system has > 4Gb memory.

 ## How to run
 Log in to the OpenShift host as root